The spy car needs to evade his pursuers, and/or make a pit stop while on the run. What to do?

 - In Serenity, the Mule escapes the Reavers by driving up the ramp into Serenity.

 - The Argo Jeep and a cargo shuttlecraft play this role in Star Trek: Nemesis.
-Picard even drives the Argo over a ledge in order to park it in the shuttle.
+Picard even drives the Argo over a cliff in order to park it in the shuttle.